-While DiMercurio’s team often identifies industry thought leaders, with the series Inside My Design Mind, contributing writers will occasionally pitch subject profiles they recommend covering.
+While DiMercurio’s team often identifies industry thought leaders, with the series, Inside My Design Mind, contributing writers will occasionally pitch subject profiles they recommend covering.
 DiMercurio credits the quality of the content published on Redshift to the tight feedback loop developed to help writers quickly get up to speed with the Redshift editorial focus, topic matters and writing style.

 In light of Line//Shape//Space’s success, Autodesk made a strategic move to rebrand the online publication to suit an expanding audience and broadening charter.
 By 2016, the blog’s readers were no longer just very small businesses, but larger companies as well.
-The team had to expand the vision of the publication while accommodating larger readership.
+The team had to expand the vision of the publication while accommodating a larger readership.
 Today, the content published on Redshift consistently seeks to establish and propagate Autodesk’s brand vision and mission.
-It is content relevant to readers at any stage of the customer journey, and even with people who may not be interested in Autodesk’s products, but are interested in the topics Redshift covers.
+The material is relevant to readers at any stage of the customer journey, and even with people who may not be interested in Autodesk’s products, but are interested in the topics Redshift covers.